Eyewitness Expert Testimony

 Some of the psychological factors present in the Walker case, which arguably affect eyewitness identification, are:

 - The absence of police warning to eyewitness that suspect may not be in a photo array or line up.

 - The lack of a strong correlation between witness statements of confidence and witness accuracy.

 If your criminal defense case involves eyewitness testimony, you need an experienced criminal defense attorney who knows how to use the above factors to get you acquitted.

-Talk To A Criminal Defense Lawyer- For Free
+Talk To A Criminal Defense Lawyer Free of Charge

-The Allentown attorneys at Regan Law Firm provide free initial consultations, so it costs you nothing to speak confidentially with an experienced Allentown criminal defense lawyer about any issue you may have.
-To obtain critical advice on a criminal matter, contact us online today or call Kevin Regan at (484) 498-6334.
+Providing free consultations, the Allentown attorneys at Regan Law Firm are available to discuss any criminal defense issue you may have.
+Contact us online today or call Kevin Regan at (484) 498-6334 to get started.